 - Give them the reassurance they need.
 If it’s because they are tired from going store to store?
 Think if you really need to finish or can you save it for another day.
 If they are afraid, give them comforting reasons not to be.
 Have their feelings been hurt?
 Give them time to cry it out, then let them explain.
 You can feel anger because your child was hurt, but don’t show them the anger.
 Show them love and reassurance.
 No matter the situation, Love and Reassurance will always help!

-Two thing you need to remember is that if they are having a meltdown:
+Two thing you need to remember when they are having a meltdown:

 - They can sense your mood and it can either fuel the meltdown or calm it.